Najat El Hachmi

-Najat El Hachmi (born in Morocco on July 2, 1979) is a Moroccan-Spanish writer.
+Najat El Hachmi (born July 2, 1979) is a Moroccan-Spanish writer based in Catalonia.
 She holds a degree in Arabic Studies from the University of Barcelona.
 She is the author of a personal essay on her bicultural identity, and three previous novels, the first of which earned her the 2008 Ramon Llull Prize, the 2009 Prix Ulysse, and was a finalist for the 2009 Prix Méditerranée Étranger.

 Life

+El Hachmi was born in Beni Sidel, province of Nador.
 At the age of 8 she immigrated with her family to Catalonia, Spain.
 El Hachmi studied Arab literature at the University of Barcelona and currently resides in Granollers.
+She acquired the Spanish nationality in 2006.

 She began writing when she was twelve years old and has continued ever since, first as entertainment, and later as a means to express concerns or to reflect and re-create her own reality, in the (at least) two cultures to which she belongs.

 Career

 Her first book, Jo també sóc catalana (I am also Catalan, 2004), was strictly autobiographical, dealing with the issue of identity, and the growth of her sense of belonging to her new country.
 In 2005, she participated in an event sponsored by the European Institute of the Mediterranean, along with other Catalan writers of foreign descent, including Matthew Tree, Salah Jamal, Laila Karrouch and Mohamed Chaib.
 During the Frankfurt Book Fair in October 2007, where Catalan culture was the featured guest of honour, she traveled to various German cities to participate in conferences in which she offered her perspective on contemporary Catalan literature.
 El Hachmi has made frequent appearances in the media, including Catalunya Radio, and the newspaper Vanguardia.

-In 2008, she won one of the most prestigious award in Catalan letters, the Ramon Llull prize, for her novel L'últim patriarca (The Last Patriarch).
+In 2008, she won one of the most prestigious award in Catalan letters, the Ramon Llull Award, for her novel L'últim patriarca (The Last Patriarch).
 The novel tells the story of a Moroccan who immigrates to Spain, a sometimes despotic patriarch who enters into conflict with his daughter, who breaks with the traditional values of the old country to adapt to the new, modern culture in which she finds herself.